 - Stay involved with your student's new college experience.
 Learn about the SJSU campus so

 that you can offer resource ideas.

 - Don't change anything major at home while your student is away without letting them

 know.
 Your student may want to be involved with home matters as much as parents want

 - This is a whole new experience so encourage your student to take advantage of the

 - Discuss what may potentially happen in college social situations, (e.g.: alcohol use

 at parties) and other lifestyle choices they may be exposed to.
 Avoid lecturing and

-let them know your experiences.
+share your experiences.

-so that they can prepare a balanced, prioritized plan with achievable goals.
+that they can prepare a balanced, prioritized plan with achievable goals.